Jeiwan/uniswapv3-book/README.md

 1. Front end: add an endpoint to render NFT-positions

 ### Milestone 7: Extras
-1. MOVE TO MILESTONE 4: Overview and implementation of flash loans
-1. MOVE TO MILESTONE 5: Protocol fees
 1. MOVE TO MILESTONE 2: Tick math implementation.
 Explanation of the math in [TickMath](https://github.com/Uniswap/v3-core/blob/main/contracts/libraries/TickMath.sol) contract.